Meta (Facebook) data science internships are some of the most coveted intern positions in data science.

 That’s due in part to the incredible work experience Meta interns receive.
 Meta data science interns gain hands-on training and work on actual data science problems.
 As a result, a Meta internship instantly makes your resume more attractive and can help to launch your data science career.

-Yet, Meta’s data science intern program is one of the most competitive.
-Just 200 to 300 interns are accepted for summer programs and even fewer in the fall.
-Therefore, to land the job, you have to nail the interview and have the right skills.
+Yet, Meta’s data science intern program is among the most competitive.
+Just 200 to 300 interns are accepted for summer programs, and even fewer in the fall.
+Therefore, to land the job, you must nail the interview and have the right skills.

 We wanted to outline what you can expect as a data science intern at Meta.
 This article will answer your most basic questions like:

-At Meta, the internships vary from year to year, so it is better to look at the Meta Career Page for the latest open opportunities.
+The internships vary from year to year at Meta, so it is better to look at the Meta Career Page for the latest open opportunities.
 Some of Meta’s internship programs we’ve seen in the past include:

 You may also check Interview Query’s Job Board for relevant job postings.

-It’s no secret that a conglomerate as big as Meta is going to give out big paychecks, even for interns.
+It’s no secret that a conglomerate as big as Meta will give out big paychecks, even for interns.
 Some data science positions at Meta pay up to $171,000 a year, and that’s before adding in any of the bonuses, benefits, or equity.
 So, most likely, interns can enjoy a salary of at least half of the full-time paycheck.

-However, money is not the only reason so many young data scientists are chasing a Meta job.
+However, money is not the only reason many young data scientists chase a Meta job.
 There are so many other benefits employees can get at Meta.
 Let’s have a look at some of them:

 So, we covered what you can anticipate from Meta and its internship programs, but now, let’s look at Meta’s expectations and your responsibilities as an intern.

-Junior-level internship programs focus on tasks like data analytics, A/B testing, UX testing and more.
-For example, LinkBench, Meta’s database benchmark, was developed by a data engineering intern.
+Junior-level internship programs focus on tasks like data analytics, A/B testing, UX testing, etc. For example, LinkBench, Meta’s database benchmark, was developed by a data engineering intern.

 Although Meta’s data science programs will provide ample learning time, they’re also tailored to aspiring data scientists who can develop solutions and contribute.
 As an intern, you won’t be a coffee-getter.
 Instead, you’ll develop real-world solutions and work on 1-2 data science projects during your internship.